Joseph-Keating/Getting-and-Cleaning-Data-Project/Codebook.md

-DATA DICTIONARY - WEARABLE
+Both the tidy data file and the summarized file created by the run_analysis.R script have the following variables;

 ACTIVITY
-Nature of Activity being measured
+Nature of Activity being measured.
+This takes the following values

  WALKING

  WALKING_UPSTAIRS